Honed Marble - What You Need to Know

 A Look at Honed Marble

 "What does honed marble mean?"
 That is a question that is asked by people that have not explored the variety of stone finishes available.
 Simply stated, a honed finish is one that ends up somewhere between an unpolished surface and a polished one.
 The appearance of a honed marble surface is not as shiny as polished marble and it has a matte look to it.
-The image to the left is a photo of honed marble.
+The image above is a photo of honed marble.
 As you can see, the sheen is very low on the stone's surface.
 The visual difference is clear when the two surfaces are placed side by side.
 And while some people prefer the look of a honed marble countertop, the difference in the surface's appearance brings with it some specific "need-to-knows".

 A More Porous Surface

 One of the biggest differences between polished marble and a honed slab (besides the visual appearance) is that the surface is more porous.
 This translates into different performance in specific ways.
 One benefit of honed marble is that it is more scratch resistant.
 This makes sense because the surface is not as smooth as a polished surface so a sharp object will touch only the peaks of the surface; leaving the valleys untouched.
-And because the surface is not completely smooth, when it does get scratched, it is not as noticable since the surface is not as reflective.
+And because the surface is not completely smooth, when it does get scratched, it is not as noticeable since the surface is not as reflective.

 Another plus for honed marble is that when it gets wet, it is not as slippery as a polished surface.
 This makes it great for surfaces that accumulate moisture or get wet regularly.